At Customer Insight Group, many of our clients are asking the same questions many of you are: What now?

-Customer initiated conversations with brands has increased.
+Customer-initiated conversations with brands have increased.
 In a recent Hubspot study, weekly chat volume via onsite chat and Facebook Messenger increased 5% after March 16, based on previous Q1 global weekly averages.

 Mobile Marketing Benchmarks

-Twigby, a phone service provider, reported from their May 2020 study that shopping, video calling, social media, gaming, and food delivery app usage as increased.
-COVID-19 has shifted the mobile phone usage habits of consumers — with texting up 37%, online shopping up 23% and overall video call usage up 32%.
+Twigby, a phone service provider, reported from their May 2020 study that shopping, video calling, social media, gaming, and food delivery app usage increased.
+COVID-19 has shifted consumers’ mobile phone usage habits — with texting up 37%, online shopping up 23%, and overall video call usage up 32%.

 Mobile Industry Verticals

 Among 15 industry verticals, Media saw the biggest month-over-month increases in push notification send volume (+43 percent) and push notification direct open rates (+60 percent).
 Growth in web notifications was also led by Media increasing send volume by 52 percent, with web notification direct open rates growing 119 percent from February to March 2020.
 The industry seeing the biggest month-over-month drop in average push notification direct open rates was Travel & Transportation at -23 percent—coming from the second-highest rate in February.
 However, Travel & Transportation saw the largest increase in Message Center read rates at 158 percent in March, reflecting a dramatic shift from day-of-travel messaging to broader informational updates that app users can read at their convenience.